launchbadge/sqlx/sqlx-cli/README.md

 #### Enable building in "offline mode" with `query!()`

+There are 3 steps to building with "offline mode":

+1. Enable the SQLx's Cargo feature `offline`
+    - E.g. in your `Cargo.toml`, `sqlx = { features = [ "offline", ... ] }`
+2. Save query metadata for offline usage
+    - `cargo sqlx prepare`
+3. Build

-Note: must be run as `cargo sqlx`.
+Note: Saving query metadata must be run as `cargo sqlx`.

 ```bash
 cargo sqlx prepare
 ```

-Saves query metadata to `sqlx-data.json` in the current directory; check this file into version control and an active database connection will no longer be needed to build your project.
+Invoking `prepare` saves query metadata to `sqlx-data.json` in the current directory; check this file into version control and an active database connection will no longer be needed to build your project.

-Has no effect unless the `offline` feature of `sqlx` is enabled in your project.
+Has no effect unless the `offline` Cargo feature of `sqlx` is enabled in your project.
 Omitting that feature is the most likely cause if you get a `sqlx-data.json` file that looks like this:

 ```json